 - Connect CS to pin 10 or 53

 There's one more pin CD - this is the Card Detect pin.
-It shorts to ground when a card is inserted.
+It shorts to ground when a card is not inserted.
+(Note that some card holders are the other way around).
 You should connect a pull up resistor (10K or so) and wire this to another pin if you want to detect when a card is inserted.
 We won't be using it for now.